JarrettTo/JarrettTo/README.md

 # Hi there, I'm Justin Jarrett 👋

 I'm a Full Stack Developer, AI Researcher, and SaaS Developer/Founder with a passion for crafting innovative software solutions.
-With years of professional experience, I specialize in building scalable, high-performance applications using various robust tech stacks.
+With a couple years of professional experience, I specialize in building scalable, high-performance applications using various robust tech stacks.

 ## 🚀 About Me